DNP - Leadership Track

 Students learn to apply fundamental methodological concepts and analytical tools necessary for contributing to administrative and policy discussions, critically assessing quantitative and qualitative research, and making informed administrative and policy decisions.
 The goal is to have students become confident applying statistical concepts and tools for critical analysis and professional decision-making.
 Students also apply concepts and tools necessary to evaluate and use appropriate evidence to make effective administrative and policy arguments.
 Finally, students develop skills for effectively communicating analysis methods and conclusions with colleagues, elected officials, the media, and the public.

-PUAD 725 - Management Decision Making Methods (4)
+PUAD 725 - Ethical Decision Making (4)

 PUAD 740 - Financial Management & Budgeting (4)

-Students learn to use fundamental budgeting, accounting, and financial management concepts and tools necessary for leading and managing public and not-for-profit organizations.
-Students learn to use analytical techniques for making administrative and policy decisions in the public interest.
-Students also examine the competing values and politics that underlie and impact financial decisions and the financial condition of organizations in the public and not-for-profit sectors.
+Students learn to use fundamental budgeting and financial management concepts and tools necessary for leading and managing government organizations.
+Students learn to use analytical techniques for making administrative and policy decisions with significant financial implications.
+Students also examine the competing values and politics that underlie and impact financial decisions in government.
 Finally, students develop skills for effectively communicating financial analysis methods and conclusions with colleagues, elected officials, the media, and the public.

 PUAD 745 - Strategy, Collaboration, & Communication (4)